 Adobe, well known as a dominant software acquisition and development firm, has faced a changing market where innovation moves faster than businesses can be acquired.
 The fast-paced market and competition from mobile and open-source software platforms drove Adobe to ramp up the innovation and implementation of internal ideas.
 The result of Adobe's drive to create an innovation culture is a project called Kickbox, developed by Mark Randall.

 Level the Playing Field

 Kickbox was an answer to the problem of curating innovation within an organization so that every idea gets vetted in the real world.
 Every project received a prepaid card worth $1,000 so that an employee could self-budget and fund their initial innovation, before preparing a project for delivery to executives and management.
 This box leveled the playing field so that employees at all levels of the business were encouraged to innovate and create new things, even if they did not match their position or Adobe's usual software.

 This level playing field is essential for giving employees ownership of innovation, for cultivating an environment where any idea has room to be tested in the marketplace, and for creating concrete vetting processes for ideas.

-Tony Hsieh, co-CEO of Zappos, said that innovation culture needs to be planned.
+Tony Hsieh, co-CEO of Zappos, said that an innovation culture needs to be planned.
 This is evident, in so many ways, within Zappos’ organization, from the conditions of their sale to Amazon to the layout of their Las Vegas office space.
 They are committed to nurturing a culture of innovation.
-Businesses who want to follow the radical success of Zappos innovation have to realize that it takes a similar level of commitment to creating an innovation culture within a corporation.
+Businesses that want to follow the radical success of Zappos innovation have to realize that it takes a similar level of commitment to create an innovation culture within a corporation.

 Innovative businesses need to dedicate thought and energy to the purposeful creation of an innovation culture, and Zappos is one of the best examples of how you do this.